 Alex Blair

-Journalist and writer trying to capture the stories that matter.
+Journalist and communicator trying to capture the stories that matter.

-Hard-hitting, multimodal work on geopolitics, foreign policy, conflict, defence, human rights and Latinoamérica.
+Hard-hitting, multimodal work on human rights, geopolitics, conflict, and Latinoamérica.

-Featured in Army Technology, New Internationalist, Verdict, Sportcal, The Borgen Project, Investment Monitor, MINE and more.
+Featured in the New Internationalist, Garden Court North Chambers, Army Technology, Verdict, Sportcal, The Borgen Project, MINE and more.

 Norwegian Navy Chief calls on NATO and private sector to protect critical undersea infrastructure